Toggle high contrast

 Your new employer will take over responsibility for all the employment duties owed to you by your old employer.
 There is an exemption for occupational pensions, where special rules apply.

-In practical terms this means, for example, that if your old employer discriminated against you, or if your old employer has not been paying you the National Minimum Wage, legal liability for these wrongs passes automatically to your new employer on the transfer date.
+As well as continuing your existing terms and conditions, your new employer will have liability for any acts done by your previous employer.
+For example, if your old employer discriminated against you, or failed to pay you the National Minimum Wage, legal liability for these wrongs passes automatically to your new employer on the transfer date.
 However, the position is complex, so you should seek advice from your rep, especially if you think you may have a claim.
-Deadlines are always very short in the employment tribunal, so don’t delay.
+Deadlines are very short in the employment tribunal, so don’t delay.

 As regards pensions, the effect of TUPE depends on the type of pension arrangements you had with your old employer and whether you worked in the public or the private sector.

 In the private sector, TUPE does not require the new employer to match the occupational pension you had from your old employer but what they must offer depends on your old employer’s pension arrangements.
 The position is different in the public sector.
-In most cases, your employer should offer you continued membership of your existing public sector scheme under an arrangement called Fair Deal for Pensions.
+In most cases, your employer should offer you continued membership of your existing public sector scheme under an arrangement called Fair Deal for Pensions, or local government rules.

-There is information available from the Money and Pensions Service and also from individual public service unions.
+There is information available from the Money and Pensions Service as well as from individual public sector unions.

 TUPE law is complicated so you should speak to a union rep as soon as possible.
-Time limits are very short.
+Time limits to bring a claim in an employment tribunal are very short.

 Your new employer is not allowed to cut the wages or other contract terms of the incoming workforce just to bring them into line with lower wages or lower benefits being paid to its existing workforce.
 This would be an unlawful breach of TUPE.